Kaboom (Parks and Recreation)

 "Kaboom" is the sixth episode of the second season of Parks and Recreation, and the twelfth overall episode of the series.
 It originally aired on NBC in the United States on October 22, 2009.
 In the episode, Leslie tries to have the pit filled in and injures Andy in the process, opening Pawnee up to a possible lawsuit.

 The episode was written by Aisha Muharrar and directed by Charles McDougall, and featured guest performances by comedians Paul Scheer and H. Jon Benjamin.
 "Kaboom" saw the filling in of the Pawnee pit, a focal plot device in Parks and Recreation since the first episode.
 As part of a multi-network television campaign to spotlight volunteerism, the episode prominently featured the real-life organization KaBOOM!, a charity that builds playgrounds in locations all over the United States.

 According to Nielsen Media Research, the episode was seen by 4.98 million household viewers, an improvement over the previous week.
 "Kaboom" received generally positive reviews, with several commentators praising the series for resolving the long-standing pit subplot.

-It is the only episode of the entire series in which Aubrey Plaza does not appear as April Ludgate.

 Plot

-The episode opens with Leslie (Amy Poehler) receiving a speakerphone call about abnormal transactions on her credit card.
-The purchases turn out to all be legitimate, but Leslie cancels the card anyway out of embarrassment when Tom (Aziz Ansari) hears about her unusual purchases, including a "bucket of cake", a man pillow in the shape of Daniel Craig, and tuition to Hogwarts School of Witchcraft and Wizardry.
-Later, the parks department and Ann (Rashida Jones) visit neighboring Indiana town Eagleton to help build a playground in a single day, as part of an event by the charity KaBOOM!
-There, Leslie and Ann find Ann's ex-boyfriend Andy (Chris Pratt), who claims to be volunteering, but in reality, is coming for the free food.
+The episode opens with Leslie receiving a speakerphone call about abnormal transactions on her credit card.
+The purchases turn out to all be legitimate, but Leslie cancels the card anyway out of embarrassment when Tom hears about her unusual purchases, including a "bucket of cake", a man pillow in the shape of Daniel Craig, and tuition to Hogwarts School of Witchcraft and Wizardry.
+Later, the parks department and Ann visit neighboring Indiana town Eagleton to help build a playground in a single day, as part of an event by the charity KaBOOM!
+There, Leslie and Ann find Ann's ex-boyfriend Andy, who claims to be volunteering, but in reality, is coming for the free food.
 He tells Leslie and Ann that he now has a home with the drummer of his band.
-Leslie is inspired by the energy of the group and its leader Keef (Paul Scheer), which prompts her to take proactive measures in filling in the pit in Pawnee and turning it into a park.
-While discussing the matter with her parks department, Mark (Paul Schneider) takes her aside and suggests she simply fill it in without permission.
+Leslie is inspired by the energy of the group and its leader Keef, which prompts her to take proactive measures in filling in the pit in Pawnee and turning it into a park.
+While discussing the matter with her parks department, Mark takes her aside and suggests she simply fill it in without permission.
 Leslie decides to take his advice and rents an excavator to fill in the pit.